PaulDance/cargo-liner/README.md

    * `registry` (optional, `cargo-binstall`-compatible: yes): string specifying the registry to use.
    * `git` (optional, `cargo-binstall`-compatible: yes): string specifying the Git URL to install from.
+This implies `skip-check`.
    * `branch` (optional, `cargo-binstall`-compatible: no): string specifying the branch to use when installing from Git.
+This implies `skip-check`.
    * `tag` (optional, `cargo-binstall`-compatible: no): string specifying the tag to use when installing from Git.
+This implies `skip-check`.
    * `rev` (optional, `cargo-binstall`-compatible: no): string specifying the commit to use when installing from Git.
+This implies `skip-check`.
    * `path` (optional, `cargo-binstall`-compatible: no): string specifying the filesystem path to local crate to install from.
+This implies `skip-check`.
    * `bins` (optional, `cargo-binstall`-compatible: no): list of strings specifying the binaries to install among the targeted crate's binary targets, passed onto Cargo as a repetition of its `--bin` option.